 Several medical conditions have been connected to restless arms and restless legs.
 These conditions include chronic kidney disease, Parkinson’s Disease, fibromyalgia, and vitamin 12 deficiency

 Anemia causes a reduction in red blood cells.
 This leads to a drop in the amount of available iron in the body.
 Iron deficiencies lead to dopamine deficiencies, which ultimately leads to problems with restless arms.

 Around 40% of all pregnant women will develop some form of restless limb syndrome, whether it affects their arms, their legs, or all of their limbs.
 The symptoms are most likely to set in during the third trimester.
 Doctors are unsure as to the connection between pregnancy and restless arms, but the good news is that symptoms almost always subside within a few days of giving birth.

 Restless Arms Treatment Options

-Unfortunately, there is no definitive cure for restless arms.
+Unfortunately, there is no definite cure for restless arms.
 There are restless arms treatment options, but treatments focus more on managing symptoms and reducing their severity and frequency.
 Treatment options also look to improve the quality of sleep.
-These treatments include;
+These treatments include:

 Supplements like iron, folate, and magnesium supplements can offer some relief from restless arms symptoms.
 Supplements will only work if you have existing low levels of these nutrients though, and may not be much help if you don’t.
 Talk to your doctor about supplements and if you really need them.